 Efficiency is critical for EPC companies, but it is not always easy to achieve.
 Many EPC firms face difficulties managing schedules and budgets and hitting targets consistently.
 Poor project management can result in delays, cost overruns, and rework, all of which have a negative impact on the bottom line.

-Some of the most limiting aspects are that these tools cannot accurately calculate and support project progress nor provide an immediate comparative analysis with the project baseline.
+Some of the most limiting aspects are that these tools cannot accurately calculate and support project progress or provide an immediate comparative analysis with the project baseline.
 They also cannot show the methodology for calculating project progress at all levels in a transparent and verifiable way, especially with projects involving thousands of activities.
-And, last but not least, they lack easily understandable visual interfaces with focused, selective and user-definable views of project progress.
+And, last but not least, they lack easily understandable visual interfaces with focused, selective, and user-definable views of project progress.

 Construction professionals only use 65% of their time for optimal activities!

 A 2018 report by PlanGrid and FMI Corporation in US construction projects revealed that poor data and miscommunication account for 52% of all global rework.
 Construction professionals also devote 35% of their time to non-optimal activities, leaving only 65% for optimal activities.
 Furthermore, 14+ working hours per week are lost per employee that could be spent on priority activities.

 One can ponder whether the situation has improved somewhat in the five years since the report was published, and all inefficiencies naturally cannot be attributed to the construction phase.
 Recent evidence from the oil and gas sector, however, shows that 40% of all mega projects go over budget by 10% or more.
 Despite advances in digital transformation, EPC companies are still losing money on inefficiencies like poor communication or access to the right information at the right time.
 In short, there is still room for improvement.